Linaro Forge

 module load forge

-file may be viewed via the GUI (start with either map
+This .map file may be viewed via the MAP GUI (e.g., using the remote

 Connecting with the remote client